Functionality for working with spot trades is now available in {binance}

 20 XRPBNB TRADING XRP BNB TRUE

-So there are twenty pairs, all of which are currently available for spot trading (their status is TRADING
+There are twenty pairs, all of which are currently available for spot trading (their status is TRADING

 ).
-There are vastly more pairs on the Binance mainnet.
+There are vastly more pairs on the Binance Mainnet.

 Each pair consists of two cryptocurrencies, the base and the quote.
 For example, the BTCUSDT pair has BTC as the base and USDT as the quote.
 What does this mean?
 Well, let’s look at the corresponding price information.